sematext/docs/docs/integration/alerts-squadcast-integration.md

 <img class="content-modal-image" alt="Create Squadcast Integration - Service Details" src="../../images/integrations/create-squadcast-integration-service-details.png" title="Create Squadcast Integration - Service Details">

 **6.** In **Services** click the **Alert Sources** under the service you would like to integrate Sematext notifications with.
-If you wish to receive notification from Sematext to different services you will need to create multiple notification hooks:
+If you wish to receive notifications from Sematext to different services you will need to create multiple notification hooks:

 <img class="content-modal-image" alt="Create Squadcast Integration - Alert Sources" src="../../images/integrations/create-squadcast-integration-alert-sources.png" title="Create Squadcast Integration - Alert Sources">